What is a Longitudinal Data System (LDS)?

 - A security application (Application Security Manager) that ensures only authorized personnel view confidential data

-- Secured reporting tools such as MDAT, the Multi-Dimensional Analytic Tool, and SAFE, the Secure Access File Exchange, that allow authorized users to analyze and provide access to key data, including individual student records
+- Secured reporting tools such as WISEdash for Districts and SAFE, the Secure Access File Exchange, that allow authorized users to analyze and provide access to key data, including individual student records

-- Public reporting on WINSS, WISEmaps, and in our School Performance Reports
+- Public reporting on the WISEdash Public Portal and the School District Performance Report.

 - Professional Development